hireatlas/blog/articles/building-a-ci-cd-pipeline-for-your-expo-app-using-eas.md

 ![New App Version Notification Email - Google Play Console](/building-a-ci-cd-pipeline-for-your-expo-app-using-eas/new-app-email-google.png)

+### Releasing to production

-Once internal testing/QA is completed, you can use the App Store Connect and Google Play Console websites to promote each new version to the public.
+Once internal testing/QA is completed, you can use App Store Connect and the Google Play Console to promote each new version to the public.

-## Managing app versions
+### Managing app versions

 You can use `eas.json` to automatically manage your app versions instead of manually incrementing this via `app.json`.
 Our example above is configured to only increment the current version when a production build is run, so that